kimmo1019/icme-generative-models-summer-2023/index.md

 ## Pre-workshop Checklist

-The workshop assumes that you have requisite knowledge of:
+The workshop assumes that you have the requisite knowledge of:

-a) Python programming

-b) Numpy

-c) basic concepts of Machine Learning (desirable)

-For (a), you should have written codes in Python, and at some juncture, defined and used a class.

-For (b), you should be comfortable in basic linear algebra operations in Numpy, understand broadcasting, etc.

-(c) is desirable, but not required.
+- Prior Experience in Python Programming: Participants should have prior experience in programming, particularly using Python.
+Familiarity with Python syntax, data structures, control flow, and the ability to write and execute Python code is essential for understanding and implementing generative models.
+Knowledge of common Python libraries used in deep learning, such as PyTorch, will also be beneficial.

+- Understanding of Probability Theory and Linear Algebra: A solid understanding of probability theory is recommended.
+Participants should be familiar with basic probability concepts such as probability distributions, conditional probability, and expectations.
+Additionally, a foundational understanding of linear algebra, including concepts such as vectors, matrices, matrix operations, and vector spaces, is important for comprehending the underlying mathematics of generative models.

+- Basic Experience with Deep Learning: Participants should have basic experience and knowledge of deep learning concepts.
+This includes understanding the fundamentals of training neural networks, common activation functions, loss functions, optimization algorithms (e.g., gradient descent), and the general workflow of developing deep learning models.
+The "Introduction to Deep Learning" workshop offered in the same series is mentioned as covering most of the required prerequisites, so attending that workshop beforehand is recommended.

 ## Schedule